Best Buy Employee

 What's the interview for a position on the floor at Best Buy like?

-Asked by cornelisu over 11 years ago
+Asked by cornelisu almost 12 years ago

 The interview I had was with the department manager (for digital imaging) and one of the store managers.
 It was pretty relaxed; it felt more like a general fit interview.
 There wasn't a lot of questions testing my knowledge of the product, which kind of surprised me.